An Automated Probabilistic Asteroid Prediscovery Pipeline: Results

 \subsection{Prediscovery of 2025 FU24}

-2025~FU24 is a recently discovered $H=21.9$ NEO whose earliest known image is from Pan-STARRS in March 2025.
+The earliest known image of 2025~FU24, a recently discovered $H=21.9$ NEO, is from Pan-STARRS in March 2025.
 It has an observational arc of 31~days.
 Its Earth MOID is 0.09~au.
 Figure \ref{fig:dg1_lightcurve} shows candidate intersections with ZTF in 2018.

-A significant difference from the case of 2021~DG1 is the much longer potential arc extension, as 2025~FU24 was discovered 4 years later.
-This manifests as a significantly higher computational cost --- projecting the post-discovery uncertainty further backwards in time expands the sky regions we must search and thus the number of trial orbits.
+A significant difference from the case of 2021~DG1 is the much longer potential arc extension, as 2025~FU24 was discovered 4~yr later.
+This manifests as a significantly higher computational cost --- projecting the postdiscovery uncertainty further backwards in time expands the sky regions we must search and thus the number of trial orbits.
 Since ZTF image files are stored as CCD quadrant files, the orbit covariance intersects many image files across each ZTF exposure.
 Our prediscovery pipeline identified 5048 candidate image intersections and 184{,}452 sources within image search regions that cumulatively span $113.6\,\deg^2$ of ZTF imagery.
 A manual prediscovery search of such a sky area would be daunting.
 Nonetheless, the pipeline is successful and the orbit with the highest significance intersects 18 catalog sources within 1''.
 Prediscovery of this object increases its observational arc by a factor of 78.
-Neither 2025~FU24 nor 2021~DG1 have any previous reported MPC observations from ZTF.
+Neither 2025~FU24 nor 2021~DG1 has any previous reported MPC observations from ZTF.